Japan's pricy farmers eye export push, unfazed by TPP

-FUEFUKI, Japan (Reuters) - Japan’s high-cost farmers, sheltered by prohibitive import tariffs, might appear to be most at risk from a trans-Pacific free-trade deal agreed this month, but they are instead making an unlikely push to export more of their pricy produce.
+FUEFUKI, Japan, Oct 29 (Reuters) - Japan’s high-cost farmers, sheltered by prohibitive import tariffs, might appear to be most at risk from a trans-Pacific free-trade deal agreed this month, but they are instead making an unlikely push to export more of their pricy produce.

 The latest figures show that Japan’s agricultural sector exports only about 5 percent of its output, but Prime Minister Shinzo Abe sees the Trans-Pacific Partnership (TPP) deal, reached in Atlanta on Oct.
 5, as an opportunity, not a threat.